California Lawyers Advising Motor Vehicle Accident Victims

 However, in some cases, a defendant will raise the argument that the plaintiff was also negligent.
 When comparative negligence applies in California, the plaintiff’s damages will be reduced by an amount equal to their degree of fault.
 For example, if a motorcyclist was weaving through congested traffic, and the defendant had looked both ways but not seen the plaintiff because they were hidden by a car, it is possible that there was comparative negligence.
 The jury will determine the total damages and assign a percentage of fault to both parties, and damages will be reduced accordingly if needed.

 Sometimes there is a legitimate claim to be raised against a property owner as well.
 It is usually not a complete defense for a driver to claim that their view was blocked by signs or vegetation.
 A driver is supposed to edge out into the road when there is an obstruction so that they can see clearly.
 However, in some cases, a driver is edging out, but the motorcyclist still hits the front of the car.
 It may be possible to hold a property owner liable for creating an obstruction.
 When the driver is the property owner and failed to trim the bushes, for example, you may be able to hold the driver liable not only for their negligence but also for creating a dangerous condition.

-If you are interested in recovering compensation for a motorcycle crash near a driveway, you should consult our motor vehicle collision lawyers.
+If you are interested in recovering compensation for a motorcycle crash near a driveway, you should consult a Folsom personal injury attorney.
 We provide skillful legal representation to victims from our Folsom office, and our principal previously worked in insurance, giving him particular insight into how adjusters may think about various types of injuries.
-To set up a free consultation with a Sacramento lawyer, contact us online or call Travis G. Black & Associates at 916-962-2896.
+To set up a free consultation with a Folsom motorcycle accident lawyer, contact us online or call Travis G. Black & Associates at 916-962-2896.